rei/rei-cedar-docs/docs/release-notes/spring-2020/README.md

 ## New Features

 ### Cedar Design Libraries Move to Figma
 The UI Toolkit has migrated to Figma!
 Designers can find updated information in the [getting started](../../getting-started/as-a-designer/) article.
-Additionally, Figma replaces Abstract in facilitating the design to development [handoff process](../../getting-started/handoff/).
+Additionally, Figma replaces Abstract in facilitating the design to development [hand-off process](../../getting-started/hand-off/).

 ### Updated Brand Color Palette